njf26/photography-website/README.md

 For this lab, you will create a basic website for a photographer using HTML and CSS.
 The website you build must include:

-* A menu that appears on all pages.
+* A responsive Bootstrap menu that appears on all pages.

 * A footer that appears on all pages, which includes the URL to your GitHub repository on GitHub classroom.
 This should be a private repository that only you and the TAs can access.

-* A home page that introduces the viewer to the photographer, using a large image.
+* A home page that introduces the viewer to the photographer.

-* A portfolio page that showcases 9 or 10 images from the photographer, using a CSS Grid layout to put them into a grid.
+* A portfolio page that showcases 9 or 10 images from the photographer, using the Bootstrap grid, the CSS Grid, a masonry CSS layout, or some other technology to arrange the photos.

 * A reviews page that lists reviews from customers, each in a separate paragraph and using styles to separate them (white space, lines,